 Safety Escort Program: Safety escorts are provided at all campuses at any time from one campus destination to another.
 By calling 210-458-4242, a uniformed police officer or Public Safety Officer will respond to provide this free service.

-Crime Prevention Presentations: Crime prevention presentations pertaining to personal safety, sexual assault, domestic violence, dating violence, and stalking prevention, acquaintance rape, women’s self-defense, alcohol and drug awareness, burglary and theft prevention, and office safety are conducted for students, faculty, and staff.
+Crime Prevention Presentations: Crime prevention presentations pertaining to personal safety, sexual assault, domestic violence, dating violence, stalking prevention, acquaintance rape, women’s self-defense, alcohol and drug awareness, burglary and theft prevention, and office safety are conducted for students, faculty, and staff.
 The Community Affairs Unit works closely with campus housing departments and UTSA student groups to develop and schedule presentations.
 Contact the Community Affairs Unit at 210-458-6250 for more information.
 Classes are scheduled through the UTSAPD website.
 Customized crime prevention presentations are available upon request.
-For the 2016 calendar year, UTSAPD provided 159 crime prevention presentations.

 Hazing Prevention - Hazing 101: Fraternities, sororities, and other registered student organizations can request hazing prevention presentations from the UTSA Police Department and Student Activities.
 These presentations address the legal and student conduct consequences of engaging in this behavior as well as providing appropriate behavior guidelines.

-Operation Identification: Operation Identification is an ongoing program, which involves the engraving of a state driver's license number on valuable items of personal property such as laptops and bicycles.
-Engravers are available at the UTSA Police Department or contact the Community Affairs Unit at 210-458-6974 to make an appointment to have a personal item engraved by a Community Affairs staff member.
-This program is offered 7 times annually, usually in the fall semester.
+Operation Identification: Operation Identification is an ongoing program which involves the engraving of a state driver's license number on valuable items of personal property such as laptops and bicycles.
+Engravers are available at the UTSA Police Department, or contact the Community Affairs Unit at 210-458-6974 to make an appointment to have a personal item engraved by a Community Affairs staff member.
+This program is offered seven times annually, usually in the fall semester.